DrCurry/ConnectTheDots/README.txt

 connectingLines
-uses python 3.4.3 and pygame version 1.9.2a0 (windows only)
+uses python 3.4.3 (windows) and pygame version 1.9.2a0

 Creates a bunch for points on screen with random x,y coordinates.
 Then calculates the distance from the first point to all other point and if the distance btwn them is less then a preset value a line is drawn connecting them.
 Then it moves to the second point